dirkgroot/structurizr-dsl-intellij-plugin/README.md

 ## Installation

-- Add the `alpha` release channel to IntelliJ by adding the following url to the list of plugin
-  repositories: <https://plugins.jetbrains.com/plugins/alpha/list>.
-Please refer to IntelliJ's [documentation](https://www.jetbrains.com/help/idea/managing-plugins.html#repos) for instructions on how to add plugin repositories.
-- Search for "Structurizr" in the marketplace, and install the plugin.
+Search for "Structurizr" in the marketplace, and install the plugin.
 Please refer to IntelliJ's [documentation](https://www.jetbrains.com/help/idea/managing-plugins.html) for instructions on how to install plugins.

 ## TODO